 Honestly, most of the webhosting now a days offer amazing resource at cheap price, but I always judge a webhosting for the performance and customer support.
 When you are dealing with Hosting, you need to have basic knowledge about FTP, SSH (In case if you using) and other changes which you will be making from cPanel.
 More over, DDOS attack and hacking of site is very common and you have to ensure your server quality is up to the mark and it can take care of normal hacking attempt.

 If you are looking for a reliable WordPress shared hosting, I would recommend you to opt for Bluehost, which is officially recommended by WordPress community.

-I had some bad experince with Hostable and Godaddy.
-So these two hosting I would not recommend.
-Though, Godaddy is good for domain registration.
 Once your traffic shoots up, you can easily upgrade to any Good VPS like Knownhost, Linode or Hostgator.
-Remember a good shared hosting company can easily afford 15-20K visits a day.
+Remember a good shared hosting company can easily afford 15K visits easily in an optimised environment.